Olaparib (Oral route)

 This medicine usually comes with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 Swallow the capsules whole.
 Do not crush, break, chew, open, or dissolve them.
 Do not take capsules if they look damaged or have a leakage.
+You may take this medicine with or without food.

 Do not eat grapefruit or Seville oranges, or drink grapefruit juice while you are using this medicine.